maxlindmark/Temperature_Allee/README.md

 Steps:
 Install MatLab and MatCont (https://sourceforge.net/projects/matcont/) You will need the student version or any version that contains the symbolic package.
-This is needed to use the heavyside function that is implementeted in the maturation function, see text file with "model implementations") and MatCont
+This is needed to use the heavyside function that is implementeted in the maturation function; see text file "msII_Paper_MatCont_implementation".

-1. To open the model, to view the computed equilibrium curves and to use the matlab code below to export data as .csv do like this:
+1. To open the model, to view the computed equilibrium curves and to use the matlab code (file: msII_Paper_export_data_MATLAB) to export data as .csv do like this:
 2. Navigate to the "systems" folder in your MATLAB directory (MATLAB -> matcont -> systems)
 3. Unzip the file "msII_Paper"
 4. Drag the unzipped contents (1) "msII_Paper" folder, (2) the msII_Paper.mat and (3) the msII_Paper.m files to the "systems" folder in your MatLab folder, see above